Virtual Reality-Based Attention Bias Modification Training for Adolescents With Anorexia Nervosa (AN-VR-ABMT)

 Detailed Description

-Dysfunctional body-related AB may be responsible for decreasing the effectiveness of body exposure-based treatments used in patients with AN.
-For this reason, it is necessary to develop new treatment techniques by adding specific components that aim to reduce the body-related AB.
-In a previous project conducted by our group, preliminary evidence was found in favor of a body-related AB modification among patients with AN, after a Virtual Reality (VR)-based mirror-exposure intervention.
-A key aspect to understand these results might rely on the procedure conducted, in which, patients had to focus on different parts of the virtual body (from the head to the shoes) and were asked to orally express what they though and felt about those body areas.
+Dysfunctional body-related AB may also contribute to the reduced effectiveness of body exposure-based treatments for adolescents with AN.
+Therefore, there is a need to develop novel treatment approaches by incorporating specific components aimed at reducing body-related AB in this population.
+In a previous project conducted by our group, preliminary evidence supported the effectiveness of body-related AB modification in adolescent patients with AN following a virtual reality (VR)-based mirror exposure intervention.
+A key factor underlying these results may lie in the structure of the procedure, in which patients were required to sequentially focus on different parts of a virtual body (from head to feet) and verbally express their thoughts and emotions related to each body area.

-The project will be conducted at the VR-PSY Lab, University of Barcelona, and the Eating Disorders Units of the Hospital Sant Joan de Déu of Barcelona and Hospital de Bellvitge.
+The project will be conducted at the Eating Disorders Units of Hospital Sant Joan de Déu (Barcelona, Spain), which specializes in the treatment of adolescents with eating disorders.

-Patients with AN will be exposed to immersive virtual using a VR head mounted display (HTC-PRO Eye) with a precise ET included.
-In addition to the two controllers that HTC-PRO usually provides, three additional body trackers will be used to achieve full body motion tracking.
-The virtual environment will consist in a room with a large mirror on the front wall.
-The mirror will be large enough to reflect every limb of the body and will be placed 1.5 m in front of the patients.
-A young female avatar wearing a basic white t-shirt with blue jeans and black trainers will be created.
+Adolescent patients with AN will be exposed to an immersive virtual environment using a VR head-mounted display (HTC Pro Eye) equipped with integrated eye-tracking.
+In addition to the two controllers typically provided with the HTC Pro Eye system, three additional body trackers will be used to enable full-body motion tracking.
+The virtual environment will consist of a room featuring a large mirror positioned on the front wall, approximately 1.5 m in front of the participant, and large enough to reflect the entire body.
+A young female avatar wearing a basic white T-shirt, blue jeans, and black trainers will be created for the intervention.

-Regarding the treatment, all sessions will last approximately one hour and will take place once a week.
-All sessions will start by inducing the FBI and assessing the VASs.
-Exposure treatment on the body will start with a virtual body with the same BMI as the patient.
-The AB modification training will be based on an adaptation of the AB induction procedure proposed by Smeets, Jansen and Roefs (2011).
-The training will be developed through the visual selection of geometric figures (e.g. square, rectangle, circle) that fit approximately with specific parts of the body.
-Each of these figures can have different colors.
-Specifically, the patient must detect and identify the figures that will appear in different parts of the avatar's body (figure 2).
-In half of the trials, the shape of the figure must be discriminated and in the remaining 50%, the discrimination will be based on color.
-Throughout training, the geometric figures will appear on weight-related body parts in 45% of the trials, and in another 45% of the trials it will appear on non-weight-related body parts.
-In the remaining trials (10%), the test will appear on one of three neutral stimuli located next to the avatar.
+Regarding the treatment protocol, all sessions will last approximately one hour and will be conducted once per week.
+Each session will begin with the induction of the full-body illusion (FBI) and the assessment of visual analogue scales (VASs).
+Body exposure will initially involve a virtual body with the same BMI as the adolescent patient.
+The attentional bias modification training will be based on an adaptation of the AB induction procedure proposed by Smeets, Jansen, and Roefs (2011).
+The training will involve the visual selection of geometric figures (e.g., squares, rectangles, circles) that approximately correspond to specific body parts, with each figure presented in different colors.
+Participants will be required to detect and identify figures appearing on different parts of the avatar's body.
+In 50% of the trials, discrimination will be based on shape, while in the remaining 50% it will be based on color.
+Throughout the training, figures will appear on weight-related body parts in 45% of the trials and on non-weight-related body parts in another 45% of the trials.
+In the remaining 10% of trials, figures will appear on one of three neutral stimuli positioned next to the avatar.

-ET raw data will be transformed into suitable quantitative data using the Ogama (Open Gaze Mouse Analyzer) software.
-Previously weight-and non-weight related areas of interest (AOIs) will be defined.
-Weight-related AOIs will be defined based on the weight scale of body items from the PASTAS questionnaire (Reed, Thompson, Brannick, & Sacoo, 1991) and drawn onto a picture of a female avatar in a frontal view.
-Body parts included in the W-AOIs will be the legs, thighs, buttocks, hips, stomach (abdomen) and waist.
-After the separation of the weight-related-AOIs, the remaining body parts (head, neck, chest, shoulders, arms, and feet) will be labeled as non-weight-related AOIs.
-Participants' selective visual attention will be measured using the complete fixation time and number of fixations on the areas of interest (AOIs).
+Raw eye-tracking data will be processed using Ogama (Open Gaze and Mouse Analyzer) software to obtain quantitative measures of visual attention.
+Weight-related and non-weight-related areas of interest (AOIs) will be defined a priori.
+Weight-related AOIs will be determined based on the weight-related body items of the PASTAS questionnaire and mapped onto a frontal-view image of a female avatar.
+These weight-related AOIs will include the legs, thighs, buttocks, hips, abdomen, and waist.
+All remaining body parts (head, neck, chest, shoulders, arms, and feet) will be classified as non-weight-related AOIs.
+Selective visual attention will be assessed using total fixation duration and the number of fixations within each AOI.

 Study Type